You are currently reading the documentation for OpenTripPlanner 2, the second major version of OTP.

 Versions of this documentation

-Send questions and comments to the user mailing list.
-Discuss internal development details on the dev mailing list.
-File bug reports via the Github issue tracker.
+The fastest way to get help is to use our Gitter chat room where most of the core developers are.
+You can also send questions and comments to the mailing list or file bug reports via the Github issue tracker.
 Note that the issue tracker is not intended for support questions or discussions.
-Please post them to one of the mailing lists instead.
+Please use the chat or the mailing list instead.

 OpenTripPlanner is a member project of Software Freedom Conservancy, a 501(c)(3) organization incorporated in New York, and donations made to it are fully tax-deductible to the extent permitted by law.
 Donations can be made by credit card, wire transfer or paper check.
 Please contact firstname.lastname@example.org for instructions.

 OTP development is primarily carried out by full-time software engineers employed by transportation authorities and consultancies.
 Even with funding, it can be difficult to engage staff who have the specialized skill set required.
 Therefore, one of the best ways to support OTP is to allocate software development staff at your organization with transportation domain knowledge to participate in weekly development meetings and contribute to this effort.
 This also builds connections between organizations favoring open source collaboration.